-“I wasn’t sure if you’d be safe from his anger, because that’s what made Cain kill Abel.”
+“I wasn’t sure if you’d be safe from his anger,” he told her years later “because that’s what made Cain kill Abel.”

 Brenda shut the book quickly, as bright lights flooded her bedroom.
 Music could be heard outside.
 She tensed, and sat very quietly for a few seconds.

 The death-metal music stopped, then a high-pitched voice yelled, “I know how to read a map and I say this is the right house!”